Picovoice/picovoice/demo/python/README.md

 --context_path ${PATH_TO_RHINO_CONTEXT_FILE)}
 ```

-It is possible that the default audio input device recognized by PyAudio is not the one being used.
-There are a couple
+It is possible that the default audio input device recognized by the demo is not the one being used.
+There are a couple of
-of debugging facilities baked into the demo application to solve this.
-First, type the following into the console
+debugging facilities baked into the demo application to solve this.
+First, type the following into the console:

 ```console
 picovoice_demo_mic --show_audio_devices